kragen/derctuo/markdown/cyclic-fabrication-systems.md

-For example, you can melt wax into a pewter mold, you can melt pewter into a steel mold, and you can melt steel into a greensand mold; but you can't melt greensand into any kind of mold, both because it requires unreasonably high temperatures and because it ceases to be greensand when you melt it.
+For example, you can melt wax into a pewter mold, you can melt pewter into a steel mold, and you can melt steel into a greensand mold; but you can’t melt greensand into any kind of mold, both because it requires unreasonably high temperatures and because it ceases to be greensand when you melt it.
 Instead we rely on the fact that greensand at room temperature is soft enough to be rammed around